 Mmmm.
 There’s nothing quite like wonderful colors, aromas, and tastes of a farmer’s market.

 During the summer months, a farmer’s market is held twice a week: Wednesdays it is up in the mountains, and Friday it is held downtown.
-We visited the downtown farmer’s market during our stay in Telluride.
+I visited the downtown farmer’s market during my stay in Telluride.

 Be sure to stop by Bohemian Spirit Designs for beautiful hand made jewelry made by Shea Williams.

-We are still baffled that the gondola is free here!
-We remember paying over $40 each for the Gondola in Whistler!!
+I am still baffled that the gondola is free here!
+I remember paying over $40 each for the Gondola in Whistler!!
 Yet the Telluride gondola was twice as long of a ride, going up to the midway point, and then down to the mountain town near the ski resorts.